luto65/PineTimeConductorApp/README.md

 - a tuner (since PineTime does not emit sounds)

 However what you will find are
-- ConMetronomeApp
+- EasyMetronome
   a realistically usable metronome (the one in the original distribution was too difficult for me to be of any use)
-- ConWatchFace
+- ModiWatchFace
   a watchface that I developed to facilitate creating compositions based on all church modes
-- ConCircleOf5ths
+- CircleOf5ths
   how often do we need it and do not dear to look it up on paper ..
-- ConTranspositionMap
+- TranspositionMap
   and how often do we remeber appropriately how to explain what a Concert tone for a specific transposing instrument ?
-- ConReferenceTone
+- ReferenceTone
   inspite of not emitting sound, i found away to generate a clear reference tone that be useful to the conductor for example when singing a part for an instruments
-- ConOrchestralRanges
+- OrchestralRanges
   always remember the colour of the ranges of each instrument and how best to match them ?
 - ... more ideas .. let me know